jkreklow/radproc/docs/source/notebooks.rst

  Tutorials
 ===========

 These tutorials aim to help you getting started with radproc.
+More tutorials are in progress...

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3

-   notebooks/Notebooktest.ipynb
+   notebooks/Tutorial_Raw_Data_Processing.ipynb
-   notebooks/Notebooktest_rst.rst
+   notebooks/Tutorial_Aggregation_to_Precipitation_Sums.ipynb